Code-Institute-Solutions/churnometer/README.md

 	* Train data - filter data where Churn == 1, then drop Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID

+#### Classification Model
+* Before the analysis, we visualized a Regressor pipeline to predict Churn, however the performance didn’t meet the requirement (at least 0.7 for R2 score , on train and test set)
+* We used a tecnhique to convert the ML task from Regression to Classification.
+We discretized the target into 3 ranges: <4 months, 4-20 months and +20 months.
+* The classification pipeline is able to detect a prospect that would likely churn in less than 4 months, and a prospect that would likely churn in more than 20 months.
+* A target variable is categorical and contains 3 classes.
+We consider a **classification model**, which is supervised and uni-dimensional.
+* Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
+* The model success metrics are
+	* At least 0.8 Recall for <4 months, on train and test set
+	* The ML model is considered a failure if:
+		* after 3 months of usage, more than 30% of customer that were expected to churn in <4 months do not churn
+* The output is defined as a class, which maps to a range of tenure in months.
+It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
+If the prospect is online, the prospect will have already provided the input data via a form.
+If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
+The prediction is made on the fly (not in batches).
+* Heuristics: Currently there is no approach to predict tenure levels on prospect.
+* The training data to fit the model come from the Telco Customer.
+This dataset contains about 7 thousand customer records.
+	* Train data - filter data where Churn == 1, then drop Churn variable.
+Target: tenure; features: all other variables, but total charges and customerID

 ### Cluster Analysis
 #### Clustering Model
 * We want an ML model to cluster similar customer behavior.
 It is an unsupervised model.